Monthly Archives: October 2022

 Adopting a more sustainable way of life is not only essential to the protection of our ecosystems but also to economic growth and social wellbeing.
 Environmental issues such as climate change, plastic pollution and biodiversity loss have global effects, and most often affect people who are the most vulnerable, the most seriously.

 We know that we have to play our part in reducing our greenhouse gas emissions.
-Our Climate Action Plan outlines the action we want to take to reduce our negative impacts and increase our positive impacts locally and internationally.
+Our Climate Action Plan and our EMS & EnMS Action Plan both outline actions that we want to take to reduce our negative impact and increase our positive impacts both locally and internationally.

 References: